amaroguy/UCSDFacilityTracker/README.md

 3. **Build and Run the Docker Container:**
-   - Build your Docker container with the following command:
+   - Build the app with:
      ```
-     docker build -t your-image-name .
-     ```
-   - Run your Docker container using:
-     ```
-     docker run -d --name your-container-name your-image-name
+         docker-compose up
      ```

 ### Schema Overview